:max_bytes(150000):strip_icc():format(webp)/spr-uehict-plant-grow-light-with-metal-stand-sara-luckey-19-f7b77ee890c84cd5832ee2a2698e94e4.jpeg)

 How We Tested the Grow Lights

-Over the last few years, we've tested grow lights in the lab and at home for six months to a year.
-So far, we've tested over 16 different grow lights and 18 different indoor gardens (12 of which included grow lights).
+Over the last few years, we've tested 24 different grow lights in our homes.
+We tested 16 grow lights during the first round and 8 new models during the second round.
 Each grow light was evaluated on setup, effectiveness, design, brightness, and value.

 Setup: After setting up a timer, we set up each grow light according to the manufacturer's instructions.
-We noted if the instructions were clear or confusing, how many people were required for assembly, and if we had any other issues along the way.
-We also noted how easy to the grow light was to use during the testing period, including if the features were intuitive and easy to use and if the grow light could be adjusted as the plants grew.
+We noted whether the instructions were clear or confusing, how many people were required for assembly, and if we had any other issues along the way.
+We also noted how easy the grow light was to use during the testing period, including if the features were intuitive and easy to use and whether the grow light could be adjusted as the plants grew.

 :max_bytes(150000):strip_icc():format(webp)/spr-grow-lights-test-soltech-grove-led-jenica-currie-9_crop-88ca75834e6241e99bb76500b694cc38.jpeg)